Exponential Change due to Exponential Growth

 Exponential Change explained

-The whole world is getting faster and technology is the pacemaker for our change.
-But why are so many people talking about these fast changes?
-“Exponential Change” or “Exponential Growth” are two phrases that sum up what is going on in the world of technology.
-I give a little insight into how this works and why this exponential growth is now speeding up remarkably.
-We also need to understand the consequences of our society and especially on businesses.
+The whole world is getting faster, and technology is the pacemaker of our change.
+But why are so many people talking about this rapid change?
+“Exponential change” or “exponential growth” are two phrases that sum up what is happening in the world of technology.
+I want to give a little insight into how this works and why this exponential growth is now accelerating remarkably.
+We also need to understand the implications for our society and, in particular, for business.

 Difference between linear and exponential growth

-For us humans, it is a bit difficult to think in exponential numbers.
-We are usually working in a linear way where we are counting from 1, 2, 3, 4, 5… onwards.
-If we ask somebody what number after 9 comes, he will probably tell us 10.
+It is a bit difficult for us humans to think in exponential numbers.
+We usually work in a linear way, counting from 1, 2, 3, 4, 5… and so on.
+If we ask someone what number comes after 9, they will probably tell us 10.

-When we speak of exponential numbers, we have to make an example.
-1, 2, 4, 8, 16, 32, 64, etc. but when you ask somebody what 2 by the power of 10 (2^10) is, then most people would not be able to tell you that 2^10 = 1024.
-We think differently as humans, but computers can do this thinking anytime, and we see these exponential increases everywhere.
-No matter if viruses, platforms, algorithms, and much more.
+When we talk about exponential numbers, we have to give an example.
+1, 2, 4, 8, 16, 32, 64, etc. But if you ask someone what 2 to the power of 10 (2^10) is, most people would not be able to tell you that 2^10 = 1024.
+We humans think differently, but computers can do this thinking at any time, and we see these exponential increases everywhere.
+Whether it is viruses, platforms, algorithms or anything else.

 Why is exponential growth so important?